C3BI-pasteur-fr/ReGaTE/doc/installation.rst

 .. warning::
-  When installing a new version of ReGaTE, do not forget to uninstall the previous version installed !
+  When installing a new version of ReGaTE, do not forget to uninstall the previous version!

 Uninstalling ReGaTE
 ========================